cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdh.md

 # Non-Ephemeral Diffie Hellman {#non-ephemeral}

-Clients MUST NOT offer non-ephemeral DH cipher suites in TLS 1.0, 1.1, and 1.2 connections.
+Clients MUST NOT offer non-ephemeral DH cipher suites in TLS 1.2 connections.
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
 This includes all cipher suites listed in the following table.

 | Ciphersuite  | Reference |
 |:-|:-|